shon/shon.github.io/content/blog/exploring-outline.md

 Custom domain is available for about $240 per year, so I am skipping that.
 Also there is no option in the settings but it's manual process based on support request.
 I decided to skip it.

+## Conclusion
 So far Outline experience has been positive!
 It's a user-friendly, and highly capable platform for managing team knowledge.
 Great APIs too.
 If you're looking for a powerful alternative to wikis/notion especially if you're on a budget, I highly recommend checking out [getoutline.com](https://getoutline.com/)!

+## Update (Sept 20th, 2025)
+- Migrated and started using it in production.
+- One I miss is the ability of editing markdown files in your favorite editor (neovim in this case).
+I feel overall WYSIWYG approach makes a product more accessible but makes both read and write a bit harder as the interface would have be ready to handle both intents.
+Example: Does the user want to edit the link or click it as I am reading?